 Using a table saw Jason zipped down a few boards to go across the top of the posts for a vine to climb through.

-He also added crown and trim with PVC boards to give our pergola a more beefy and finished look.
+He also added crown & trim with PVC boards to give our pergola a more beefy and finished look.

-Lastly, we primed and painted the posts.
+Lastly, we primed & painted the front porch posts.